Sudan ebolavirus: Nomenclature

-Sudan virus (SUDV) is one of six known viruses within the genus Ebolavirus and one of the four that causes Ebola virus disease (EVD) in humans and other primates; it is the sole member of the species Sudan ebolavirus.
+Sudan virus (SUDV) is one of six known viruses within the genus Ebolavirus and one of four that capable of causing Ebola virus disease (EVD) in humans and other primates; it is the sole member of the species Sudan ebolavirus.
 SUDV is a Select agent, World Health Organization Risk Group 4 Pathogen (requiring Biosafety Level 4-equivalent containment), National Institutes of Health/National Institute of Allergy and Infectious Diseases Category A Priority Pathogen, Centers for Disease Control and Prevention Category A Bioterrorism Agent, and listed as a Biological Agent for Export Control by the Australia Group.

-The first known outbreak of EVD occurred due to Sudan virus in South Sudan between June and November 1976, infecting 284 people and killing 151, with the first identifiable case on 27 June 1976.
+The first known outbreak of EVD caused by Sudan ebolavirus occurred in modern-day South Sudan between June and November 1976, infecting 284 people and killing 151, with the first identifiable case on 27 June 1976.